kingswood-monitor/mgos_scd30/README.md

 This is a library for the Inspirion SCD30 low power, high accuracy digital temperature, humidity, and CO2 sensor.
 It is a port to Mongoose OS of the Arduino SparkFun SCD30 driver - SparkFun's rights to the original code are acknowledged.
 It is tested on an ESP8266.

+Interaction with the device is via a virtual interface.
+See [Mongoose OS Library: Sensor virtual interface](https://github.com/richardjlyon/arduino_sensor_interface) for details.

 ## Usage

 ### mos.yml